armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-19-6.md

 There is an issue creating or updating service accounts.
 This causes the pipeline permissions feature to not work.

-**Affected versions**: Armory Spinnaker 2.19.6 and earlier.
+**Affected versions**: Armory 2.19.6 and earlier.

-**Fixed versions**: Armory Spinnaker 2.19.7 and later
+**Fixed versions**: Armory 2.19.7 and later

 ### Plugins Framework

-There is a known issue with the Plugins framework in Armory Spinnaker 2.17.6.
+There is a known issue with the Plugins framework in Armory 2.17.6.
 If you want to build or use custom plugins, do not use this version.
-Use Armory Spinnaker 2.17.8 or later.
+Use Armory 2.17.8 or later.

 ## Highlighted Updates

 ### Armory
 Highlighted Updates describe some of the major changes in this release.
-Highlights specific to Armory Spinnaker for this release include:
+Highlights specific to Armory for this release include:

 **Policy Engine**